stefanpetrovic/autoconfig/README.md

 As the job takes typically between 50 - 59 minutes (depending on the size of your org might take less) to complete it is only ran once a day as to not block other pipelines using the release agent.

-If required the job can be run adhoc from DevOPS.

 ## Obtaining Phoenix API Credentials

 **Note:** This is for testing hence it using separate credentials, for BAU the Credentials Called "API" in Phoenix are used.